Antalya: Demographics

 In 2010, the Address-Based Birth Recording System showed a metropolitan population of 1,001,318 (502,491 male; 498,827 female).
 Source for 1530–1889.
 According to the TÜİK Institute of Statistics, as of October 2022, 120,000 foreigners live in the city.

+Ethnic and religious groups

+Despite being a coastal trade hub, Antalya wasn't a cosmopolitan town until contemporary times.
+During the late Ottoman rule, the Turks made up the vast majority of the city, followed by a Greek minority.
+Armenian and Jewish populations were almost non-existent.
+In the 1920s, as part of the population exchange, Greeks left the city and they were replaced by the Turks from Western Thrace.